f5devcentral/f5-agility-labs-threat-stack/docs/class2/Self_Protecting_Cloud.rst

 Self-Protecting Cloud
 ---------------------

 The following lab will be a culmination of all knowledge gained across both Threat Stack Labs.
-Our goal as integrators is to leveraging the Threat Stack API and simple python code enabling a host to proactively respond to activity automatically.
+Our goal as integrators is to leverage the Threat Stack API and simple python code to enable a host to proactively respond to activity automatically.

+In this section, validating the appropriate tools is important.

+*Prerequisites*

+* Access to the Threat Stack Console
+* Access to a Cloud Provider Account (AWS, Azure, GCP)
+* Access to host via CLI supported Operating System Architecture(ARM or x86 architecture)
+* Access to a supported browser (Chrome, Edge, Safari, and Firefox)

 Validate Python & AWS CLI
 ^^^^^^^^^^^^^^^^^^^^^^